Becca Ellis

 Excercise or movement

 Obvious, right?
-Even a brisk walk, some squats or star jumps, something to get the major muscle groups moveing will help make use of or disperse all the excess adrenaline and oxygen we have flooding our bodies in the fight or flight threat response.
+Even a brisk walk, some squats or star jumps, something to get the major muscle groups moving will help make use of or disperse all the excess adrenaline and oxygen we have flooding our bodies in the fight or flight threat response.

 Even when you're not in it, it's well known that we are built for movement, not sedentary lives.
 Find a way to move that makes your heart sing and just do it!